 High-end: the Roomba i7+

-Inside the Roomba i7, there are silicone rollers that are perfect for pet hair and don't need any maintenance.
+Inside the Roomba i7, the silicone rollers that are perfect for pet hair and don't need any maintenance.
+The self-empty base is essential for pet owners since you don’t have to babysit the robot emptying the dustbin in the middle of cleaning to remove pet hair.

-No chance any other robot vacuum that costs around $180 would be better than the Xiaowa C10.
+No chance any other robot vacuum that costs around $200 would be better than the Eufy 11S MAX.
 It is suitable for hard floor, thin and medium-pile carpets.
-With the ability to climb a 20 mm tall obstacle, carpet boost (the feature that is mostly related to high-end models) and strong suction, the Roborock Xiaowa C10 worth every penny of its price.
-Suitable for smaller homes.
+Ideal for smaller homes.

 Neato Botvac D6 Connected / Neato Botvac D7 Connected

-The Roomba i7 and 360 S6 are great for multiple-level houses as well.
+The Roomba i7 and s9+ are great for multiple-level houses as well.

 The best robot vacuum cleaners with mapping